FarzamMohammadi/coderconnect/README.md

 - Forum posts can be liked and commented on
 - User profiles can add exprience, education and import GitHub profile
 - Authentication/session maintenance with JWT
-- Application state management with Redux
+- State management with Redux
 - GitHub repository import using GitHub API